SafiShahid34/CalCounter/README.md

 # CalCounter
 Simple CRUD application to determine macros and calorie count
 * Manually input food items with macros and the application returns your total nutrition intake
+* Remove food items by clicking the dashed line on the left of the food item

 #Languages/Tools
 * Javascript